clavigo/test-task/README.md

 ### Note

+Storing session data in a server-side Map() is better than using localStorage because it keeps sensitive information secure and prevents tampering by the client.
+Unlike localStorage, which is accessible and modifiable by the user’s browser, server-side storage ensures data integrity and centralized control over user sessions.

+### Note

 After initial implementation, Ostap recommended switching to a more secure and standard authentication method using **JWT (JSON Web Tokens)**.

 The JWT-based authentication will be implemented in a later stage of the project.